cTn-dev/Excavator-GUI/README.md

 4. Many other advantages (please see the Features section)

 ### Features
-1. Supported Algorithms: equihash, pascal, decred, sia, lbry, blake2s, daggerhashimoto (Support on Nvidia & AMD varies)
+- Supported Algorithms: equihash, pascal, decred, sia, lbry, blake2s, daggerhashimoto (Support on Nvidia & AMD varies)
-2. No need to use command files.
+- No need to use command files.
-3. Built in auto-restart script that will bring Excavator back to life if it crashes.
+- Built in auto-restart script that will bring Excavator back to life if it crashes.
-4. Add/Remove pools/wallets/jobs/algorithms/devices/workers on the fly!
+- Add/Remove pools/wallets/jobs/algorithms/devices/workers on the fly!
-5. Easy to setup dual mining.
+- Easy to setup dual mining.
-6. Overclocking (adjusting core/memory delta, TDP % and fan speed), this feature is currently available only on Nvidia cards.
+- Overclocking (adjusting core/memory delta, TDP % and fan speed), this feature is currently available only on Nvidia cards.
+- Overclocking Profiles (You can define custom overclock for every job you, overclock gets applied when job is started).
-7. Saved Overclocking will be automatically applied when GUI starts and automatically restored to defaults when GUI closes.
+- Saved Overclocking will be automatically applied when GUI starts and automatically restored to defaults when GUI closes.
-8. Adding device (GPU) to specific automatically adds recommended amount of workers depending on the algorithm and hardware used.
+- Adding device (GPU) to specific automatically adds recommended amount of workers depending on the algorithm and hardware used.
-9. Adding device to algorithm which isn't supported on this hardware will be automatically blocked (great for beginners).
+- Adding device to algorithm which isn't supported on this hardware will be automatically blocked (great for beginners).
+- Backup pools support (if primary pool goes down GUI can automatically switch to a backup pool and continue mining).
-10. Jobs that are currently running will be remembered even when the GUI closes or machine shutsdown, next time the GUI is started it will automatically resume all active jobs (great for machines that run 24/7 and automatically power on after power outtage, just add shortcut to GUI.bat to your Windows startup folder).
+- Jobs that are currently running will be remembered even when the GUI closes or machine shutsdown, next time the GUI is started it will automatically resume all active jobs (great for machines that run 24/7 and automatically power on after power outtage, just add shortcut to GUI.bat to your Windows startup folder).

 ## Disclaimer
 Excavator GUI contains 1% developer fee<br />